************ Sermon on Hebrews 13:15-16 ************

 II Sacrifice of Praise

-These sacrifices were also frequently offered in the Old Testament period.
+These sacrifices were frequently offered in the Old Testament period.
 The daily morning sacrifice, for instance, was a praise offering in which the Israelite worshiper would offer the fruit of the flock, the field, or the vine.
-Unlike the sin offerings, the entire sacrifice was meant to be consumed as "a pleasing aroma to the Lord" (Ex 29:25) of thanks and praise.
+The entire sacrifice was meant to be "a pleasing aroma to the Lord" (Ex 29:25) of thanks and praise.

 There were many rules and regulations for the sacrifices of praise.
 Animals had to be killed on the North side of the altar (Lev 1:3-5).
 Birds were simply handed to the priest who wrung off its head.
 The priest collected the blood, presented it before the Lord and sprinkled it around the altar (Lev 1:5,11).
 The flesh was dissected, unclean parts were washed, and all the pieces had to be carefully arranged on the altar (Lev 1:6-9).
 The entire offering had to be consumed so the priest had to make sure there was sufficient wood for the fire.
 Also, the priest had to wear the proper clothing when he started the fire (Lev 6:8-13).